blackyblack/laundromat/readme.md

 - The withdrawal process can take some time and a large amount of gas.

-- The withdrawal process requires 1 transaction to start withdrawal, 1 transaction for each participant and 1 transaction to finish the withdrawal.
+- The withdrawal process requires all of the following transactions:
+   - 1 transaction to start withdrawal,
+   - 1 transaction for each participant,
+   - 1 transaction to finish the withdrawal.

 - If the withdrawal is stuck at some point, you can check block explorer to see how many steps left and click **Withdraw Step** button to advance withdrawal